validatorjs/validator.js/README.md

 //Set a message per validator
 check('foo', {
     isNumeric: 'This is not a number',
-    contains: 'The value doesn't have a 0 in it' }).isNumeric().contains('0');
+    contains: 'The value doesn\'t have a 0 in it' }).isNumeric().contains('0');

 //Referencing validator args from the message